 Without greater transparency and competition, prices will only continue to grow.
 This will fuel calls expanded government involvement and control in the sector— threatening patient access and innovation.
 These increased government expenditures will necessitate significant tax hikes, further burdening the consumer.

-Progressive policies aimed at addressing urban homelessness have failed to reduce street sleeping or to help the unhoused return to self-sufficiency.
+Policies aimed at addressing urban homelessness have failed to reduce street sleeping or to help the unhoused return to self-sufficiency.
 While the national government and many cities are trying to build expensive and permanent homes for every homeless person, they are ignoring the real prevalence of mental illness and substance use among those on the streets.

 Crime and incarceration rates in America continue to rise, with a staggering cost to taxpayers.
 Incentives are misaligned, and outcomes are bleak.
 Focusing on policies that drive better outcomes—namely less crime—will improve communities and keep them safe.